Fraud Blocker

 What Is Jaywalking?

-Jaywalking is a term used to describe crossing the road with traffic and not adhering to any purposed crosswalks.
+Jaywalking is a term used to describe crossing the road with traffic and not adhering to any purpose-built crosswalks.
 Crosswalks and traffic light crossings are designed for pedestrians to cross the street safely in busy and non-busy locations.

 Laws And Regulations For Pedestrians In Texas

-The last rule is that pedestrians cannot walk across an intersection if the cars there do not have enough time to yield their right of way.
+The last rule is that pedestrians cannot walk across an intersection if the cars there do not have enough time to yield their right-of-way.

 Why Is Jaywalking Illegal In Texas?